spfpaul/lambdaedge-openidconnect-samples/README.md

 ## Note

-This repo is cloned from https://github.com/aws-samples/lambdaedge-openidconnect-samples, with following update:
+This repo is cloned from https://github.com/aws-samples/lambdaedge-openidconnect-samples, with following update in template.yaml:

-1. template.yaml - CFDistribution
+1. Update LogBucketName.DomainName to **LoggingBucket**.DomainName in CFDistribution

 ```bash
     CFDistribution: